michael-milette/moodle-theme_gcweb/README.md

 * We have made a lot of progress on the GCWeb theme.
 * We are starting development of the GCIntranet theme.
 * We removed the deprecated pre-2019 WET-BOEW themes including Canada.ca, GC Web Usability, GC Intranet, WET-BOEW, OGPL.
+* We have update screenshot
+* We have create a 404 server page.
+* Created a WET-BOEW-Moodle Widgets to demonstrate compatible WET-BOEW widgets.

 TODO list:

 * Resolve some conflicts with Boost base theme.
-* Quality Assurance and WCAG 2.0 level AA testing (and fixing).
+* Quality Assurance and WCAG 2.1 level AA testing (and fixing).
 * Code cleanup.
 * Update Working Examples demo site: [wet-boew-moodle.tngconsulting.ca](https://wet-boew-moodle.tngconsulting.ca/)
-* Update screenshot
 * Update documentation.
 * Add new UI/UX features.
-* Create splash page and 404 server page.
+* Create splash page and site language aware maintenance page.
-* Finish the WET-BOEW-Moodle Style Guide (considering moving this to the WET-BOEW-Moodle Widgets course)

 ## Interested in this project?